bioinformaticsdotca/CSHL_2019/Module15/EM_GSEA_lab.md

 <img src="https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/EM14.png?raw=true" alt="EM" width="750" />

-Note: The network is now subdivided into clusters that are represented by ellipses.
+**Note**: The network is now subdivided into clusters that are represented by ellipses.
 Each of these clusters are composed of pathways (nodes) interconnected by many common genes.
 These pathways represent similar biological processes.
 The app WordCloud take all the labels of the pathways in one cluster and summarize them as a unique cluster label displayed at the top of each ellipse.

-Tip 1: further editing and formatting can be performed on the AutoAnnote results using the *AutoAnnotate Display* in the *Results Panels* located at the right side of the window.
+**Tip 1**: further editing and formatting can be performed on the AutoAnnote results using the *AutoAnnotate Display* in the *Results Panels* located at the right side of the window.
 For example, it is possible to change Ellipse to Rectangle, uncheck *Scale font by cluster size* and increase the *Font Scale* using the scaling bar.
 It is also possible to reduce the length of the cluster label by checking the "Word Wrap" option.

-Tip 2: The AutoAnnotate window on the left side in Result Panel contains the list of all clusters.
+**Tip 2**: The AutoAnnotate window on the left side in Result Panel contains the list of all clusters.
 Clicking on a cluster label will highlight in yellow all nodes in this cluster.
 It is then easy to move the nodes using the mouse to avoid cluster overlaps.

 <img src="https://github.com/bioinformaticsdotca/CSHL_2019/blob/master/Module15/img/AAStep6dnew.png?raw=true" alt="workflow" width="750" />